jacobocasado/blog/content/posts/wow64.md

 The Heaven's Gate tutorial was written by an anonymous hacker going online as Roy G. Biv, a member of a group called 29A.
 After the group disbanded and their e-zine's site went down, the Heaven's Gate technique was later [reprinted in the 2009 edition of the Valhalla hacker e-zine](https://github.com/darkspik3/Valhalla-ezines/blob/master/Valhalla%20%231/articles/HEAVEN.TXT).
 I personally would check this resource, as it was the first time the technique was commented.
 # Why does Heaven's gate exist?
 In a normal environment, we have 64-bit Windows operative systems (or at least, we expect so).
-Some detection mechanisms, like antivirus software and OS security features, **do not detect a 32-bit process jumps from running 32-bit compatible code to 64-bit code.** And this is because a 32-bit program cannot inject code into 64-bit programs natively.
+Some detection mechanisms, like antivirus software and OS security features, **do not detect a 32-bit process jumping from running 32-bit compatible code to 64-bit code.** And this is because a 32-bit program cannot inject code into 64-bit programs natively.
-Indeed, 32-bit programs can run on a 64-bit OS because there is a compatibility layer: WoW64.
+Indeed, 32-bit programs can run on a 64-bit OS because there is a compatibility layer: **WoW64**.
 ## The compatibility layer: WoW64
 In a 64-bit Windows kernel, the first piece of code to execute in **any** process is **always** the 64-bit DLL called **ntdll.dll**, also called NTDLL.
 This DLL takes care of **initializing the process in user-mode as a 64-bit process** and setting up the execution of the process.